tookerjebs/cabal-collection/README.md

 # Cabal Collection Automation

-Automated collection system for Cabal game using computer vision to detect and collect items with red dot indicators.
+Fast automated collection system for Cabal game using computer vision to detect and collect items with red dot indicators.
+Optimized for speed with configurable delays and efficient clicking.

 ## Quick Setup & Usage